Helsinki Pride

 Helsinki Pride 2007 parade on Aleksanterinkatu.

 Helsinki City Hall during Helsinki Pride in 2018.

 Helsinki Pride 2007 event in Kaivopuisto.

 Helsinki Pride 2019 was attended by Prime Minister Antti Rinne and former Bishop of Helsinki Irja Askola.

 Helsinki Pride is an LGBT pride event in Helsinki, Finland.
 The event takes place during the last week of June.

+The purpose of Helsinki Pride is to remind people that equal rights belong to everyone regardless of sexual orientation or gender.
+The word "pride" in the event's name comes from the purpose of participants to proudly represent themselves.

+Helsinki Pride is the biggest sexual minority event in Finland.
+In 2018, 2019, 2023, 2024 and 2025 there were about 100 thousand participants in the Helsinki Pride parade according to the Finnish police, and as a public event, the parade is one of the biggest events in the history of Finland.

 The event is a week-long event that takes place the week after Midsummer.
 The week begins with the opening of the program on Monday, and includes various sporting events, a youth gathering, and a Rainbow Fair throughout the week.
 In addition, the week culminates with Saturday's Pride parade, which runs through the heart of Helsinki, celebrating the role of women and LGBTQ+ culture.
 The procession ends in the park where the celebrations continue, with live music and speeches.
 Saturday night is also a time for revelry at the city's gay nightclub.

 In 2018, attendance at the Helsinki Pride week reached a record-breaking 100,000 people, nearly triple the previous year's numbers.
 This made it one of the largest public events ever held in Finland.